bids-standard/bids-specification/src/modality-specific-files/physiological-recordings.md

         "Units": "mV"
     },
     "timestamp": {
-        "Description": "a continuously increasing identifier of the sampling time registered by the device" }
+        "Description": "a continuously increasing identifier of the sampling time registered by the device", "Units": "ms",
+        "Origin": "System startup"
+    }
 }
 ```